-Minorities panel seeks report from Meghalaya government on relocation of Dalit Sikhs
+Relocation of Dalit Sikhs in Shillong: Minorities panel seeks report from Meghalaya government

-The residents of Harijan Colony have opposed the state’s move to take possession of the land on which they reside.
+The residents of Harijan Colony have opposed the state’s move to take possession of the land where they live.

-The National Commission for Minorities on Monday asked the Meghalaya government not to take any steps on the relocation of Sikhs belonging to the Scheduled Caste residing in Shillong’s Harijan Colony, reported The New Indian Express.
+The National Commission for Minorities on Monday asked the Meghalaya government not to take any steps to relocate Sikhs belonging to the Scheduled Caste community who are living in Shillong’s Harijan Colony, reported The New Indian Express.

 The minorities panel also asked the state government to submit a detailed report on the matter on October 15.

-The panel sent the notice after taking note of media reports on the state government’s decision to shift the employees of Shillong Municipal Board and other departments from Harijan Colony to another part of the city.
+The panel sent the notice after taking note of media reports on the state government’s decision to relocate the employees of Shillong Municipal Board and other departments from Harijan Colony to another part of the city.

 The government had also decided to find another location for other residents of the area.